Celiac disease: symptoms and treatment

-Celiac disease is a condition in which the digestive system does not accept foods containing gluten.
-Initially, this ailment was considered congenital and transmitted as a hereditary disease.
+Celiac disease is a disease in which the digestive system does not accept gluten-containing foods.
+Initially, this disease was considered congenital and transmitted as a hereditary disease.
 But its exact causes and course are still not fully understood.

-It is generally accepted that there are three main forms of the course of the disease.
+It is generally accepted that there are three main forms of the disease.
 But in fact, the manifestations of the disease are numerous.
-Celiac disease can disguise itself as other gastrointestinal diseases, various pathologies of the dermis, hypovitaminosis and some others.
-This is the reason why celiac disease is not diagnosed in all patients.
-Others continue to treat the visible signs of non-existent diseases.
+Celiac disease can masquerade as other gastrointestinal diseases, various pathologies of the dermis, hypovitaminosis and some others.
+This is precisely the reason that celiac disease is not detected in all patients.
+Others continue to treat visible signs of non-existent diseases.

-But on the other hand, there are many cases when, by all indications, the patient suffered from celiac disease, but additional studies did not confirm the initial diagnosis of doctors.
+But on the other hand, there are many cases where, according to all the signs, the patient suffered from celiac disease, but additional studies did not confirm the doctors’ initial diagnosis.

-In children, celiac disease is manifested by the following symptoms:
+In children, celiac disease manifests itself with the following symptoms:

-- The chair can be up to 5 times a day, sometimes more.
-At the same time, the discharge has a mushy consistency, the presence of fat gives a characteristic shine, a disgusting smell, it is difficult to wash off.
-Sometimes stools are foamy and vary in color.
+- There can be stools up to 5 times a day, sometimes more.
+In this case, the discharge has a mushy consistency, the presence of fat gives a characteristic shine, a disgusting odor, and is difficult to wash off.
+Sometimes the stool is foamy and may have different colors.

-- Large, eye-catching belly.
-Parents may assume that the child is only eating well, and the doctor is more likely to assume that the baby will develop rickets.
+- Large, prominent belly.
+Parents may assume that the child is just eating well, but the doctor is more likely to assume that the baby will develop rickets.

-- The child is gaining little in height and weight.
-This most often occurs after complementary foods.
-Being breastfed, the baby kept up with his peers.
+- The child gains little height and weight.
+This most often occurs after the use of complementary foods.
+While breastfed, the baby did not lag behind his peers.

-In adults, the symptoms of celiac disease are as follows:
+In adults, the symptoms of celiac disease are:

-- On the part of the nervous system, there may be depression or migraine.
+- From the nervous system there may be depression or migraine.

 - Various forms of dermatitis.